 There’s also ongoing work to make the system more accessible for committee members and older users who may find website navigation less intuitive.
 The goal, as Martin puts it, is to make membership management as automated as possible — a system that serves the association without requiring the association to serve it.

-For other associations and clubs facing similar challenges, CBKA’s experience is a useful one.
 The underlying message is simple: a volunteer organization’s energy is too valuable to spend on spreadsheets and renewal reminders.
 The right membership system can give that energy back.

 The Cambridgeshire Beekeepers’ Association has been bringing people together around the hive since 1881.
 Now, at least, the paperwork looks after itself.